comp1100/comp1100.github.io/_sources/workshops/Week_5_reflective_practice_and_using_github.md

 - stored project records in the structure supplied by the starter repository; and
 - assigned the remaining Iteration 1 work in GitHub Projects.

+The studio activities total 140 minutes and begin after the 30-minute innovation seminar and a 10-minute break.

 ## Before you begin

 Open your assigned private repository and read its root `README.md`, `guides/getting-started.md`, and the index for any area you change.